LucasFerrazSEO/wordpress-security-tips/README.md

-The critical importance of implementing robust security measures, especially on platforms like WordPress, widely used around the world, is fundamental.
+There is a critical importance of implementing robust security measures, especially on platforms like WordPress, widely used around the world.
 Here you will get some wordpress security tips, protecting yours websites against common vulnerabilities that can compromise both the integrity of the site and the safety of users.

 Resources and functions: